 The elements are:

 • an active PBX (PBX 1) that has all the elements within.
-It has its own public IP
+It has its public IP

 Pro's, Con's and Side Effects of a Fault Tolerance Cluster

-So, this scheme is more a set of a stand-alone server than a cluster, however the way it works it can be still considered a cluster.
+So, this scheme is more a set of a stand-alone server than a cluster, however, the way it works it can be still considered a cluster.
 First I will talk about the pros:

 • Cheap to deploy.
 The load-balanced or high-availability clusters need at least five servers to work.
 In this case, the minimum is two.